mean embarking on a journey of prayer; accompanying the poor, the oppressed,

 - Ecclesial solidarity will also mean learning about issues of justice and peace from Palestinians, Israelis, Christians, Jews, and Muslims.

 - When visiting or meeting with local Christians, explore ways to establish sustained relations between your parish or diocese and Catholic parishes, Catholic institutions (including the justice and peace commission), and the local Catholic hierarchy.

 Ties to the Jewish Community

 - The spirit of dialogue especially recommends making serious efforts to come to know the life and aspirations of Jewish communities in Israel.
 Therefore, pilgrims should try to engage in interfaith dialogue with Jews.
-The Interreligious Coordinating Council in Israel (ICCI) has an office in Jerusalem which offers opportunities for learning about interreligious dialogue in the Holy Land, identifying speakers for pilgrim groups, and learning about lectures and discussions during pilgrims' stays.
+The Interreligious Coordinating Council in Israel (ICCI) maintains offices in Jerusalem which offer opportunities for learning about interreligious dialogue in the Holy Land, identifying speakers for pilgrim groups, and learning about lectures and discussions during pilgrims' stays.

 - Visit the shrines and historic places of the Jewish people, such as the Western Wall, and the ancient synagogues at Capernaum and Nazareth.
 Visits to these sites can be occasions for prayerful understanding of the Jewish culture of Jesus' time and the Jewish roots of our Christian faith.
 A visit to Yad Vashem, the Israeli Holocaust Memorial, also would be important as a sign of respect and solidarity.
 Pilgrims should know that the Church disputes the way Pope Pius XII is depicted in the Museum.